vinceliuice/Tela-icon-theme/.github/ISSUE_TEMPLATE/-icon-request---app-name-------.md

     and find the line: icon=[App icon name] (e.g icon=firefox),
     the word after "icon=" is the App icon name.

+    But if "icon=" is followed by the specific path of an icon file, then this app will not use icon theme icons.
+I generally don’t create this kind of icon because this app does not use it.

 **Additional context**
 Add any other context or screenshots about the icon request here.